Volkswagen e-Golf (2017)

 * For information on "WLTP" and more, please visit our Electric Vehicle Dictionary.

 ** Pod Point Confidence Range is the maximum distance we’d be confident driving on electric power between charges.
 Real range will depend on various factors including driving conditions, personal driving style, outside temperature, heating / air conditioning, etc.

 |Battery size||35.8 kWh|

 |Official MPG (WLTP)||N/A|

 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Volkswagen e-Golf is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Volkswagen e-Golf is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|